Updated: August 7, 2023

 - On the version of the Medium homepage for logged-out users

-One of our main goals is to ensure that we are sharing the very best stories for our readers and members.
-To that end, we will also remove low-quality stories from distribution to Medium’s network, though they will still be distributed to a writer’s audience.
-For more on distribution disqualifications, see our distribution standards.
+However: One of our main goals is to ensure that we are sharing the very best stories for our readers and members.
+To that end, we will also remove low-quality stories from distribution to Medium’s network, though they will still be distributed to the writer’s personal network.
+For more on distribution disqualifications, see the Network Only section of our quality standards.

 Medium publications and distribution

 Publications on Medium are collections of stories by a single or multiple authors.
-Distribution within a publication operates very similarly to individual distribution.
+Readers on Medium follow publications, so adding your story to a publication can increase the reach of your writing.

 When you publish in a publication, in addition to going to your individual network and Medium’s network, your story is distributed to: